Step Up Your Home Security

 Use the Peephole

 Some brazen burglars will knock on your front door to see if anyone is home, and if you open it, will try to invite themselves in by offering you a product or a compelling story.
-Installing a peephole at eye level on your front door is a simple and inexpensive way to avoid suspicious characters.
+Installing a peephole at eye level on your front door—or installing a doorbell camera—is a simple and inexpensive way to avoid suspicious characters.

 Close Curtains or Blinds